 About the Webinar: Across the nation, states are developing innovative ways to respond to and prevent conflict.
 This webinar will showcase three early resolution practices that have been adopted by SEAs in Washington State, Georgia, and Louisiana.
 These practices attempt to minimize conflict by increasing the capacity of systems and individuals to meaningfully collaborate and problem solve.
 Participants will hear Scott Raub speak about Washington’s Office of Superintendent of Public Instruction Parent Liaison position and how it is leveraged to prevent and resolve disputes, and improve other aspects of their dispute resolution system.
-Parris Taylor will share information about the Louisiana Department of Education’s Early Resolution/Informal Complaint Process, as well as how it intersects with formal complaints.
+Parris Taylor will share information about the Louisiana Department of Education’s Early Resolution/Informal Complaint Policy, as well as how it intersects with formal complaints.
 In addition, Anne Ladd will explain Georgia Department of Education’s Parent Mentor Partnership and how it is utilized to enhance communication and collaboration between families, schools, and communities to improve outcomes for students with disabilities and their families.
 Panelists will share details about these early resolution options, as well as successes and lessons learned.

 About the Presenters: